ilaflott/epmt/INSTALL.md

 notebook_1  |         http://(9a7974f0ffb9 or 127.0.0.1):8888/?token=c9d7cb543a82a7a278197b874c789da99a7ed91cd2f84016
 ```

-and then load and execute the **EPMT.ipynb** file.
+and then login and load the **EPMT.ipynb** file.

+# Appendix

-## Docker Images for the EPMT command
+## Docker Images for the running the EPMT command

-The make builds the various **EPMT** images.
-The image **epmt-command** is the image that contains a working **EPMT** and all it's dependencies.
+The image **epmt-command** is the image that contains a working **epmt** install and all it's dependencies.
 It's mean to be run as a command with arguments via **docker run**.
+See **README.md** for more details.

 ## Testing EPMT Collection with Various Python Versions under Docker

 One can test **EPMT** on various versions of python with the following make commands.
 Each will test against a minimal install of Python, without installing any dependencies.
-This should work for **start, stop, dump, help and submit, the latter with -n or --dry-run**.

 ```
 make check-python-native